Examining and expanding on the concept of ‘privilege’ through the lens of the Hydra model

 [Trigger warning: Inherent in the nature of the material covered in this post are topics and exercises which may be triggering.]

-A basic premise of critical Hydra theory (CHT) is this.
-Included among the myriad social forces that impact all human life are the eight privileging forces represented by the heads of the Hydra.
+A basic premise of critical Hydra theory (CHT) is this: included among the myriad social forces that impact all human life are the eight privileging forces represented by the heads of the Hydra.
 Using CHT one can gain a greater awareness of how these social forces impact their lives and the lives of others not only locally but universally around the globe.
 Simply put, social forces, especially privileging forces, impact one’s life chances, in many cases dramatically so.

-My white (and other) privilege in action
+Around the heads of the Hydra: my white (and other) privilege in action

 Let me start this section with a personal anecdote.
 A few months ago my wife pointed out to me that the registration sticker on the back of my car’s license plate was months out of date.
 Here in North Carolina we have small stickers issued each year we are required to affix to our license plates indicating our registration status is current and taxes paid.
 Mine was out of date by several months, but I shrugged and said “Yeah I’ll take care of it soon.”
 I was not terribly concerned that I might get pulled over, flagged by police for a late registration.
 Not a big deal.